GCSEs 2020 and Post-16 plans

 GCSE Results Day – Thursday 20th August 2020

-In order to ensure everyone’s safety, this year King James’s will be operating a Virtual Results Day with results emailed only to Year 11 students directly to their school Outlook account at 10.00am.
-It is not possible to make the results available to parents or carers as it is imperative that the examination results are shared with the candidates before anyone else.
-Students should refer to the guide below if they are unsure how to access their school email.
+Results were emailed to Year 10 and 11 students directly to their school Outlook account.
+It is not possible to make the results available to parents or carers, as it is imperative that the examination results are shared with the candidates before anyone else.
 No results will be given out by telephone under any circumstances.

-A reminder of how to access your student email here Link
+Students can be reminded how to access their student email account here Link

 What happens if you are unhappy with the grades you receive?